 I will say this for her, unlike the other women, she looks genuinely horrified.
 Of course, you would be too if you had a six-foot condom-shaped robot shaking its business at you.

-One look at this and I thought, “It’s Princess Leia!
-So that’s where George Lucas got the bronze bikini idea.”
+One look at these and I thought, “It’s Princess Leia!
+George Lucas had a subscription to Future!”

 - Brave New World

 - Fahrenheit 451